tuvus/iowa-systems/README.md

 Without SunRotationEffect turned on all plants will grow at a rate of .5 equally.

-Plants currently have only two stages: Growing the plant itself and growing the awns, the plant's reproductive organ.
+Plants currently have 7 stages:
-Roots, leaves and vegatative propagation have not yet been implemented.
+ * Dead, the plant object is not currently in use
+ * Seed, the plant is in it's seed stage and must check for germination
+ * Germinating, the plant is growing roots
+ * Sprout, the plants stem has breached the surface
+ * Seedling, a tiny blade and stem but with most of the growth going to the roots
+ * Youngling, growing stem, blade and roots
+ * Adult, fully mature and is growing awns or spreading seeds

 ---
 Death: